19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Illustration

-(a)
+Illustrations

-Ahas a letter of credit upon B for $1,000 written byZ.A, in order to defraudB, adds a cypher to the 1,000, and makes the sum $10,000, intending that it may be believed byBthatZso wrote the letter.Ahas committed forgery.
+(a)Ahas a letter of credit upon B for $1,000 written byZ.A, in order to defraudB, adds a cypher to the 1,000, and makes the sum $10,000, intending that it may be believed byBthatZso wrote the letter.Ahas committed forgery.

-(b)

-A, withoutZ’s authority, affixesZ’s seal to a document, purporting to be a conveyance of an estate fromZtoA, with the intention of selling the estate toB, and thereby of obtaining fromBthe purchase money.Ahas committed forgery.
+(b)A, withoutZ’s authority, affixesZ’s seal to a document, purporting to be a conveyance of an estate fromZtoA, with the intention of selling the estate toB, and thereby of obtaining fromBthe purchase money.Ahas committed forgery.

-(c)

-Apicks up a cheque on a banker signed byB, payable to bearer, but without any sum having been inserted in the cheque.Afraudulently fills up the cheque by inserting the sum of $1,000.Acommits forgery.
+(c)Apicks up a cheque on a banker signed byB, payable to bearer, but without any sum having been inserted in the cheque.Afraudulently fills up the cheque by inserting the sum of $1,000.Acommits forgery.

-(d)

-Aleaves withB, his agent, a cheque on a banker, signed byA, without inserting the sum payable, and authorisesBto fill up the cheque by inserting a sum not exceeding $1,000 for the purpose of making certain payments.Bfraudulently fills up the cheque by inserting the sum of $10,000.Bcommits forgery.
+(d)Aleaves withB, his agent, a cheque on a banker, signed byA, without inserting the sum payable, and authorisesBto fill up the cheque by inserting a sum not exceeding $1,000 for the purpose of making certain payments.Bfraudulently fills up the cheque by inserting the sum of $10,000.Bcommits forgery.

-(e)

-Adraws a bill of exchange on himself in the name ofBwithoutB’s authority, intending to discount it as a genuine bill with a banker, and intending to take up the bill on its maturity.
+(e)Adraws a bill of exchange on himself in the name ofBwithoutB’s authority, intending to discount it as a genuine bill with a banker, and intending to take up the bill on its maturity.
 Here, asAdraws the bill with intent to deceive the banker by leading him to suppose that he had the security ofB, and thereby to discount the bill,Ais guilty of forgery.

-(f)

-Z’s will contains these words: “I direct that all my remaining property be equally divided betweenA,BandC”.
+(f)Z’s will contains these words: “I direct that all my remaining property be equally divided betweenA,BandC”.
 A dishonestly scratches outB’s name, intending that it may be believed that the whole was left to himself andC.Ahas committed forgery.

-(g)

-Aendorses a promissory note and makes it payable toZ, or his order, by writing on the bill the words “Pay toZor his order”, and signing the endorsement.Bdishonestly erases the words “Pay toZ, or his order”, and thereby converts the special endorsement into a blank endorsement.Bcommits forgery.
+(g)Aendorses a promissory note and makes it payable toZ, or his order, by writing on the bill the words “Pay toZor his order”, and signing the endorsement.Bdishonestly erases the words “Pay toZ, or his order”, and thereby converts the special endorsement into a blank endorsement.Bcommits forgery.

-(h)

-Asells and conveys an estate toZ.Aafterwards, in order to defraudZof his estate, executes a conveyance of the same estate toB, dated 6 months earlier than the date of the conveyance toZ, intending it to be believed that he had conveyed the estate toBbefore he conveyed it toZ.Ahas committed forgery.
+(h)Asells and conveys an estate toZ.Aafterwards, in order to defraudZof his estate, executes a conveyance of the same estate toB, dated 6 months earlier than the date of the conveyance toZ, intending it to be believed that he had conveyed the estate toBbefore he conveyed it toZ.Ahas committed forgery.

-(i)

-Zdictates his will toA.Aintentionally writes down a different legatee from the legatee named byZ, and by representing toZthat he has prepared the will according to his instructions, inducesZto sign the will.Ahas committed forgery.
+(i)Zdictates his will toA.Aintentionally writes down a different legatee from the legatee named byZ, and by representing toZthat he has prepared the will according to his instructions, inducesZto sign the will.Ahas committed forgery.

-(j)

-Awrites a letter and signs it withB’s name withoutB’s authority, certifying thatAis a man of good character and in distressed circumstances from unforeseen misfortune, intending by means of such letter to obtain alms fromZand other persons.
+(j)Awrites a letter and signs it withB’s name withoutB’s authority, certifying thatAis a man of good character and in distressed circumstances from unforeseen misfortune, intending by means of such letter to obtain alms fromZand other persons.
 Here, asAmade a false document in order to induceZto part with property,Ahas committed forgery.

-(k)

-AwithoutB’s authority writes a letter and signs it inB’s name, certifying toA’s character, intending thereby to obtain employment underZ.Ahas committed forgery, inasmuch as he intended to deceiveZby the forged certificate, and thereby to induceZto enter into an express or implied contract for service.
+(k)AwithoutB’s authority writes a letter and signs it inB’s name, certifying toA’s character, intending thereby to obtain employment underZ.Ahas committed forgery, inasmuch as he intended to deceiveZby the forged certificate, and thereby to induceZto enter into an express or implied contract for service.

 Explanation1.—A man’s signature of his own name may amount to forgery.

-Illustration

-(a)
+Illustrations

-Asigns his own name to a bill of exchange, intending that it may be believed that the bill was drawn by another person of the same name.Ahas committed forgery.
+(a)Asigns his own name to a bill of exchange, intending that it may be believed that the bill was drawn by another person of the same name.Ahas committed forgery.

-(b)

-Awrites the word “accepted” on a piece of paper and signs it withZ’s name, in order thatBmay afterwards write on the paper a bill of exchange drawn byBuponZ, and negotiate the bill as though it had been accepted byZ.Ais guilty of forgery; and ifBknowing the fact draws the bill upon the paper pursuant toA’s intention,Bis also guilty of forgery.
+(b)Awrites the word “accepted” on a piece of paper and signs it withZ’s name, in order thatBmay afterwards write on the paper a bill of exchange drawn byBuponZ, and negotiate the bill as though it had been accepted byZ.Ais guilty of forgery; and ifBknowing the fact draws the bill upon the paper pursuant toA’s intention,Bis also guilty of forgery.

-(c)

-Apicks up a bill of exchange payable to the order of a different person of the same name.Aendorses the bill in his own name, intending to cause it to be believed that it was endorsed by the person to whose order it was payable: hereAhas committed forgery.
+(c)Apicks up a bill of exchange payable to the order of a different person of the same name.Aendorses the bill in his own name, intending to cause it to be believed that it was endorsed by the person to whose order it was payable: hereAhas committed forgery.

-(d)

-Apurchases an estate sold under execution of a decree againstB.Bafter the seizure of the estate, in collusion withZ, executes a lease of the estate toZat a nominal rent and for a long period, and dates the lease 6 months prior to the seizure with intent to defraudA, and to cause it to be believed that the lease was granted before the seizure.B, though he executes the lease in his own name, commits forgery by antedating it.
+(d)Apurchases an estate sold under execution of a decree againstB.Bafter the seizure of the estate, in collusion withZ, executes a lease of the estate toZat a nominal rent and for a long period, and dates the lease 6 months prior to the seizure with intent to defraudA, and to cause it to be believed that the lease was granted before the seizure.B, though he executes the lease in his own name, commits forgery by antedating it.

-(e)

-A, a trader, in anticipation of insolvency, lodges effects withBforA’s benefit, and with intent to defraud his creditors, and in order to give a colour to the transaction, writes a promissory note binding himself to pay toBa sum for value received, and antedates the note, intending that it may be believed to have been made beforeAwas on the point of insolvency.Ahas committed forgery under the first head of the definition.
+(e)A, a trader, in anticipation of insolvency, lodges effects withBforA’s benefit, and with intent to defraud his creditors, and in order to give a colour to the transaction, writes a promissory note binding himself to pay toBa sum for value received, and antedates the note, intending that it may be believed to have been made beforeAwas on the point of insolvency.Ahas committed forgery under the first head of the definition.

 Explanation2.—The making of a false document in the name of a fictitious person, intending it to be believed that the document was made by a real person, or in the name of a deceased person, intending it to be believed that the document was made by the person in his lifetime, may amount to forgery.